devLukaszMichalak/instant-todo/README.md

 Check it out here: https://instant-todos.web.app/

-## Gude
+## Guide

 1. Paste the text and submit
 2. Done.
-You're todos are ready
+Your todos are ready

 # Screenshots of the app